 To overcome these hurdles, businesses should:

 Measuring Scope 3 emissions remains one of the biggest challenges for companies committed to climate action.
 Data gaps, supply chain complexity, and diverse sources make the process particularly difficult.
-That’s why we’ve developed a combined approach, leveraging the expertise of our consultants and the power of our GEMS software, to offer a solution that is complete, reliable, and adaptable.
+That’s why we’ve developed a combined approach, leveraging the expertise of our consultants and the power of our GEMS platform, to offer a solution that is complete, reliable, and adaptable.

 Our consultants, experts in decarbonization, play a key role in the success of your carbon accounting journey.
 We help: